Ryerson's first Trudeau Scholar explores gender and immigration policy

 In her research, Illesinghe seeks to identify immigrant and refugee women’s vulnerabilities: “Not only to violence, but also of becoming entrapped—being stuck in a place where they never imagined themselves to be.
 In my work in violence against women, I see that this takes away their ability to get out of an abusive relationship.
 To fully understand immigrant and refugee women’s experience of violence and how immigration polices shape that experience, requires a new look at a complex set of, interrelated social, economic, and political factors, in ways that we have not done before.”

-Illesinghe is one of 15 doctoral scholars across Canada to be named as a external,2017 Pierre Elliott Trudeau Foundation scholar.
+Illesinghe is one of 15 doctoral scholars across Canada to be named as a 2017 Pierre Elliott Trudeau Foundation scholar, external link.
 The three-year scholarship supports students for academic excellence and civic engagement, providing a $60,000 annual scholarship package with a $20,000 annual travel/networking allowance.
 Illesinghe is the first Ryerson student to receive the scholarship, and the funding will support her research, community engagement, and knowledge dissemination.
 “I’m planning to collect data both in Sri Lanka and Canada, and look not only at people’s experiences, but also at the implementation of immigration policy in a country of origin.”

 Illesinghe took an unconventional route to academia, beginning her career as a doctor in Sri Lanka.
 She quickly became frustrated by the limited resources, and the lack of understanding around domestic violence.
 “I saw women who were facing abuse, coming to the hospital and not getting services.
 I remember taking them in my own car to the one shelter in the whole province, there was no other service that we could offer at the time.
 That told me that there has to be a health-sector response to violence against women.”